ISA reference page

 Control and Interconnect Intermission 1: the ALU

 You are about to implement the ALU instructions.
 So go look at them on the ISA reference.
 You already built the ALU to perform all these operations.
 So, what are the inputs to the ALU going to be?
-Go look at the interconnect lecture slides too.
+Go look at the last slide of lecture 20.
 It’s gonna be veeeery similar.
 Like…………………. the same.
 It’s the same okay

 That ALUBSrc MUX needs to be controlled.
 It’s just a 1-bit control signal, so you know what to do there.